 Roku meanwhile supports voice search via the free Roku mobile app and is also available for the Roku stick models but not for the Express and Premier series.

-The Roku stick’s 4K Ultra HD quality streaming claims to produce brilliant and crisp details and smooth videos.
-To achieve such high quality viewing, you need a 4K Ultra HD TV, stable and high-speed internet connection, and the correct HDMI port on the TV.
+To achieve such high-quality viewing, you need a 4K Ultra HD TV, a stable and high-speed internet connection, and the correct HDMI port on the TV.

 Amazon provides an accompanying mobile app that features voice search (limited to select countries only), playback controls, easy keyboard entry, and quick access to apps and games.

-Roku, on the other hand, claims to provide access to more than 450,000 movies and TV programs from thousands of on-demand streaming services.
+Roku, on the other hand, provides access to more than 450,000 movies and TV programs from thousands of on-demand streaming services.

 Additional Accessibility Features